 Does Monero use a Lot of Electricity?

-Creating a new Monero coins takes much less processing power than creating new tokens for Bitcoin.
+Creating new Monero coins takes much less processing power than creating new tokens for Bitcoin.
 The latter became known for its excessive drainage of computers and electricity.
 To imagine – according to one estimate, Bitcoin consumes as much energy as the entire nation of Ireland.
 Monero seeks to remedy this by a simple process that allows individual computers to mine more efficiently for new tokens and validating transactions.

 Monero mining can be done on any PC and does not require specific hardware, such as application-specific integrated circuits (ASICs).
 The consensus algorithm hosted on the network is the RandomX algorithm, which is designed to support mining with CPUs.